safedep/vet/README.md

 > Use `vet scan parsers` to list supported package manifest parsers

-The default scan uses an opinionated [Console Reporter](#) which presents a summary of findings per package manifest.
+The default scan uses an opinionated [Summary Reporter](#) which presents a consolidated summary of findings.
 Thats NOT about it.
 Read more for expression based filtering and policy evaluation.

 ## Filtering